 Lenz GmbH does everything it can do to ensure that its products are free from defects and will operate for the life of your model railroad equipment.
 From time to time even the best engineered products fail either due to a faulty part or from accidental mistakes in installation.
 To protect your investment in Digital Plus products.
-Lenz GmbH offers a very aggressive 10 year Limited Warranty.
+Lenz GmbH offers a very aggressive 10 year Limited Warranty for our North American customers.